-Net cash used in operating activities was \$9.9 million, \$0.9 million and \$1.1 million for the years ended December 31, 2014, 2015 and 2016, respectively.
+Net cash used in operating activities was \$9.9 million and \$0.9 million for the years ended December 31, 2014 and 2015, respectively.
 The primary use of this cash was to fund our operations related to the development and commercialization of our products in each of these years.
-The improvement of approximately \$9.0 million in net cash used in operations for 2015 was primarily due to a \$1.7 million improvement in our net loss and a \$6.0 million improvement in cash flow from inventories and inventories held by international distributors.
-Net cash provided by (used for) working capital was \$(2.7) million, \$3.9 million and \$3.2 million for the years ended December 31, 2014, 2015 and 2016, respectively.
+The improvement of approximately \$9.0 million in net cash used in operations for 2015 was primarily due to a \$1.7 million improvement in our net loss and a \$6.0 million cash flow from inventories and inventories held by international distributors.
+Net cash provided by (used for) working capital was \$(2.7) million and \$3.9 million for the years ended December 31, 2014 and 2015, respectively.
 During 2014, the primary driver of working capital cash use was a \$2.3 million increase in inventories held by international distributors as we shipped sets and finished goods inventory to new distributors.
 During 2015, the primary driver of working capital cash generation was a \$1.6 million reduction in inventories held by international distributors as we did not establish new distributor relationships and we returned some sets and finished goods inventory from new distributors that lacked sufficient capital.
-During 2016, we increased warehouse inventory by \$1.0 million and decreased other working capital by \$4.2 million as we refocused on cash preservation.
-We had a net loss of \$9.5 million, \$7.9 million and \$6.6 million for the years ended December 31, 2014, 2015 and 2016, respectively, which drove a difference in the use of operating cash between the periods.
-Our net loss for the year ended December 31, 2016 included a one-time charge of \$2.0 million for costs related to our planned initial public offering.
+During 2015, we also reduced warehouse inventory by \$1.6 million and other working capital by \$0.7 million as we refocused on cash preservation.
+We had a net loss of \$9.5 million for the year ended December 31, 2014, as compared to a net loss of \$7.9 million for the year ended December 31, 2015, which drove a partial difference in the use of operating cash between the two periods.

-Net cash used in operating activities was \$1.6 million and \$5,000 for the three months ended March 31, 2016 and 2017, respectively.
-The primary use of this cash was to fund our operations related to the development and commercialization of our products.
-Net cash provided by (used for) working capital was \$(0.6) million and \$0.4 million for the three months ended March 31, 2016 and 2017, respectively.
-In both periods, inventory management drove the largest impact to working capital cash usage.
-In the three months ended March 31, 2017, our warehouse inventory increased using \$1.4 million in cash as we assembled additional sets for deployment.
-We had a net loss of \$1.8 million for the three months ended March 31, 2016, as compared to a net loss of \$1.3 million for the three months ended March 31, 2017, which partially offset the use of cash in such periods.
+Net cash used in operating activities was \$0.7 million and \$1.6 million for the three months ended March 31, 2015 and 2016, respectively.
+The primary use of this cash was to fund our operations related to the development and commercialization of our products in each of these periods.
+Net cash provided by (used for) working capital was \$0.7 million and \$(0.7) million for the three months ended March 31, 2015 and 2016, respectively.
+In both periods, inventory management drove the largest impact to working capital cash.
+In 2015, inventories held by international distributors decreased by \$1.1 million as we did not establish new distributor relationships and we returned some sets and finished goods inventory from new distributors that lacked sufficient capital.
+In the three months ended March 31, 2016, our warehouse inventory increased using \$1.1 million in cash as we built additional sets for deployment.
+We had a net loss of \$2.1 million for the three months ended March 31, 2015, as compared to a net loss of \$1.8 million for the three months ended March 31, 2016, which partially offset the use of cash for the comparative periods.